-What are the possible side effects of albuterol and ipratropium inhalation (Combivent, DuoNeb)?
+What are the possible side effects of albuterol and ipratropium inhalation (Combivent, Combivent Respimat, DuoNeb)?

-Stop using albuterol and ipratropium and call your doctor at once if you have any of these serious side effects:
+Stop using albuterol and ipratropium and call your doctor at once if you have a serious side effect such as:

 This monograph has been modified to include the generic and brand name in many instances.